 Johnson Controls (JCI)

 With the battery unit sold, why should investors consider JCI stock?
 With growth prospects in other markets, investors could get some diversification away from battery suppliers.
 JCI’s underlying fundamentals are strong and the company enjoys an $8.8 billion backlog.
-This gives it clear visibility into 2020.
+This gives it clear visibility into the rest of 2020.

 Though JCI sold its battery unit, it still has institutional knowledge around the energy storage solutions market.
 For example, HVAC and controls rose in the mid-single digits while the fire and security unit is up in the mid-single-digit growth rate.

-On the balance sheet, JCI ended Q2 with $12.15 billion in debt.
+On the balance sheet, JCI ended 2019 with a .29 debt to equity ratio.
 The sale of Power Solutions allows the company to cut debt by $3.4 billion.
 It has $8.2 billion to buy back shares.
 By investing back into the company, Johnson Controls’ stock could trade at new highs in the coming months.

-In the specialty chemicals space, Albemarle (NYSE:ALB), which forecast revenue rising 8%-14% this year, benefited from lithium prices rising 3% from last year.
+In the specialty chemicals space, Albemarle (NYSE:ALB), which forecast revenue rising 8%-14% last year, benefited from lithium prices rising 3% from 2018.
 The company reported revenue of $832 million and adjusted EBITDA of $226 million.
 Still, the company’s EPS fell 5% year-on-year to $1.23.

 Albemarle noted on its conference call that global sales of electric vehicles rose by almost 60%.
 This led to battery production rising.
 The company generated sales of $292 million for lithium.
 Thanks to a long-term agreement structure, pricing rose 3%.

-For the full-year 2019, Albemarle expands sustained, strong demand for lithium.
+For the full-year 2020, Albemarle expects sustained, strong demand for lithium.
 And although excess lithium carbonate from China hurt prices for carbonate, Albemarle will not compete in the same markets until pricing improves.
 Overall, management expects production growth of 15,000 to 20,000 metric tons and EBITDA growing in the high teens.

 With the company committed to 40% margins and existing long-term contracts in place, ALB stock should not stay at yearly lows for too long.